SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

 Events, just like alarms, are mutable, i.e., they can be changed after their creation.
 Thus, the same logic as for alarms applies.

-Two views over the target table are defined in the tenant's space in Dremio.
+Some views over the target table are defined in the tenant's space in Dremio.
 Their names are defined as target table name plus *_all* and *_latest* respectively.
 The following examples use *events* as target table name:

 * **events_all**: Contains all states (that were captured by {{< product-c8y-iot >}} DataHub's period offloading) of all events.
 * **events_latest**: Contains only the latest state of all events without prior states.
-The offloading configuration provides an option to additionally materialize that view.
+* **events_c8y_cdh_latest_materialized**: An optional view which materializes the **events_latest** view if the offloading configuration has view materialization enabled.

 #### Offloading the inventory collection